Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 or use [third-party plugins](#third-party-lookup-plugins) to avoid keeping secrets in plaintext on the control node file-system.

-The main `acs` playbook will enforce the user to provide secrets in the dedicated file.
+The main `acs` playbook will enforce the user to provide secrets in the dedicated `vars/secrets.yml` file.
 We also provide a `secrets-init.yml` playbook to automatically generate secure secrets and encrypt them with Ansible Vault.

 #### Enable Ansible Vault support

 To enable basic **Ansible Vault** integration working, a passphrase needs to be provided to Ansible process to make encryption/decryption working.

 The most two basic options are:

-1. Input manually a password on each ansible-playbook run with:
+1. Input manually a password on each ansible-playbook run with `--ask-vault-pass`:

     ```bash
     ansible-playbook --ask-vault-pass playbooks/acs.yml
     ```

-2. Configure a password in a file (e.g. `~/.vault_pass.txt`)
+2. Configure a password in a file (e.g. `~/.vault_pass.txt`) and set an env var with that location.
     Optionally you can autogenerate a strong password with:

     ```bash